NASA-Planetary-Science/sbpy/docs/sbpy/photometry.rst

 Filter Bandpasses
 -----------------
 A few filter bandpasses are included with `sbpy` for internal tests and your convenience.
-The function `~sbpy.photometry.bandpass` will return the filter transmission as a `~synphot.SpectralElement` (requires `~synphot`):
+The function `~sbpy.photometry.bandpass` will return the filter transmission as a `~synphot.spectrum.SpectralElement` (requires `synphot`):

   >>> from sbpy.photometry import bandpass
   >>> bp = bandpass('Cousins R')